 Tips on Creating Your Stay at Home Mom Schedule

 Break it down to the 3 different parts of the day

 It’s usually morning, afternoon and evening.

 Think of what you usually do during those times

-What are the major activities that you do on an almost daily basis?
+What are the major activities or top priorities that you do on an almost daily basis?
 List them down and spread it accordingly, on the 3 different parts of the day.

 I printed a daily routine during the semi-lockdown before but we never strictly follow it.
 It only serves as a guide to structure and break down our day.

 I always allow for some flexibility whenever I plan anything with my kid because no matter how established our routine is, one can never know what might happen on any given day.

 My kid might get distracted with a toy and might decide to delay naptime (which always happens, btw).
 Or she might prefer a quiet time during our supposed to be outdoor/ exercise time.